|

 is also the source of fertility.
 He is the One who

 causes the branches to bear fruit.
-This is one of
+This is one of the

-fruit.
-The spiritual fertility is in Him.
+spiritual fertility is in Him.

 Therefore

-Christ stresses here, negatively, that without Him
+Christ stresses here, negatively, that without Him we

-good fruit without Christ.
-That certainly says
+fruit without Christ.
+That certainly says something

-something about our spiritual condition by nature,
+about our spiritual condition by nature, does it not?

-does it not?
-All we can produce, of ourselves, in
+All we can produce, of ourselves, in sin, is the fruit

-sin, is the fruit of sin.
-More evil, more depravity,
+of sin.
+More evil, more depravity, more death.
+The

-more death.
-The only reason, child of God, that you
+only reason, child of God, that you and I can bear any

-and I can bear any fruit pleasing to God is because
+fruit pleasing to God is because Christ is our vine,

-Christ is our vine, the source of our spiritual
+the source of our spiritual strength and productivity.

-strength and productivity.
 All our good is in Him.
+All our strength to do any

-All our strength to do any good is in Him.
+good is in Him.

 You

-know what that fruit of which Jesus speaks is, do
+know what that fruit of which Jesus speaks is, do you

-you not?
+not?
 It is the fruit of faith: a real, visible,

 living, working faith.
 Not a mere profession but a